okstate-library/docs/carpentries/registration_forms.md

 - Individual charged with creating workshop websites.

 #### Activities
+At the beginning of each semester, complete either *Using the Template* or *From Scratch* for each workshop that semester.
+Unless you need to heavily customize the registration form, I recommend you use the template.

 ##### Using the Template
 1. Open LibCal and click *Calendars*.
 1. Click *Library Workshops*.